Contains the active ingredient, pantoprazole (as sodium sesquihydrate)

 you are allergic to any of the antibiotics or medicines your doctor may prescribe

-Do not take pantoprazole in combination with atazanavir (anti-viral medications).
+Do not take this medicine in combination with atazanavir or nelfinavir (anti-viral

 If it has expired or is damaged, return it to your pharmacist for disposal.